waqasbhatti/astrobase/docs/index.rst

 - To use the :py:mod:`astrobase.lcdb` module, you'll need `psycopg2-binary` or `psycopg2`.
-- To use :py:func:`astrobase.varbase.lcfit.mandelagol_fit_magseries` for fitting
+- To use :py:func:`astrobase.lcfit.transits.mandelagol_fit_magseries` for
-  Mandel-Agol planetary transit models, you'll need `batman-package`, `emcee`, `corner`, and `h5py`.
+  fitting Mandel-Agol planetary transit models, you'll need `batman-package`, `emcee`, `corner`, and `h5py`.
 - To use the Amazon AWS enabled light curve work drivers in the :py:mod:`astrobase.lcproc.awsrun` module, you'll need `paramiko`, `boto3`, and